DirtBagXon/model3emu-code-sinden/README.md

 This fork uses [ManyMouse](https://github.com/icculus/manymouse) to provide 2 player gun support in Linux and MacOSX.

-Two player mouse input in Windows is currently unchanged (supported in the official release) via the Windows Raw Input system.
+Two player mouse input in Windows is currently unchanged _(supported in the official release)_ via
+the Windows Raw Input system.
+A Windows package is provided for Sinden border support.

 This repo will attempt to track the official git repo commits.